dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

   f, err = os.Open("foo.txt")  // function call returns two values
 ```

 Often, functions use these additional results to indicate some kind of error, either by returning an `error` as in the call to `os.Open`, or a `bool`, usually called `ok`.
-As we’ll see in later chapters, there are three operators that sometimes behave this way too.
+As we'll see in later chapters, there are three operators that sometimes behave this way too.
 If a map lookup (§4.3), type assertion (§7.10), or channel receive (§8.4.2) appears in an assignment in which two results are expected, each produces an additional boolean result:
 ```go
   v, ok = m[key] // map lookup
   v, ok = x.(T)  // type assertion